criwits/CAlgoIntro/README.md

 `longest_common_subsequence` saves the code of the problem 'Longest Common Subsequence'.

 Inside each directory there
-may be a folder named `lib` which stores some simple and stupid small C basic data structures libraries such as 'queue' and stack.
+may be a folder named `lib` which stores some simple and stupid small C basic data structures libraries such as `queue` and `stack`.

 My code style is more or less like K&R. However, sometimes I prefer `thisExample` to `this_example`.